skuzzymiglet/feef/README.md

 + `ctrl-d`: downloads the item's `Link` using `wget` or the `$DOWNLOADER` environment variable

 feef-read also notifies you of new items using `notify-send`

+# BUGS/TODO

+Bugs and TODOs are noted in comments near the relevant code.
+A quick `rg TODO` should work.
+Major ones are listed here:

++ Logging and loglevel separation need work
++ A way to work feed-wise is needed.
+Currently you can't retrieve info about a feed
++ Libify the logic
++ Provide more info to expr filters